 As founder and charity lead, Camilla is the driving force behind Not Beyond Redemption, not only utilising her extensive experience as a solicitor, but her professional reputation and influence in the global legal and enterprise community to build the profile and awareness of the cause.

 Camilla is one of the leading family lawyers practicing in the UK and advises on the full breadth of family law, including separation, divorce, cohabitation, civil partnerships, international child abduction and other disputes involving children.
 She has won numerous accolades and is recognised internationally as a specialist in her field, as well as being an award winning businesswoman.
 As a young lawyer, Camilla carried out legal aid work and took on child cases, which she says not only shaped her career, but fuelled her determination to make a difference.
-Camilla is a mother to four children, two of whom she adopted.
 She established her law firm – Camilla Baldwin – in 2005.

 Bruce Mauleverer QC

 We are delighted that Bruce has accepted our request to be first Founding Trustee and Chairman of Not Beyond Redemption.
 Bruce has had a great deal of experience as a Trustee over the last twenty years, having been a trustee of UNICEF UK, where he was involved with numerous campaigns to protect children from all kinds of hardship and disadvantage.
 These campaigns focused on child soldiers, child labour, sexual exploitation and children disadvantaged by HIV and AIDS.
 With his long-time engagement with charities, coupled with his legal knowledge, Bruce also became one of the first trustees and Chairman of an international children’s charity, The Listen Charity.
 He was Chairman of the Jubilee Sailing Trust and is now Vice-Chairman of a medical research charity.